opendaylight/docs/docs/templates/template-install-guide.rst

 Preparing for Installation
 ==========================

-Include any pre configuration, database, or other software downloads required to install <feature>.
+Include any pre-configuration, database, or other software downloads required to install <feature>.

 Installing <Feature>